KohoVolit/api.parldata.eu/README.rst

 .. _`Popolo specification`: http://www.popoloproject.com

 There is one restriction with respect to Popolo.
 A vote can be cast only by a person, not by organization.

-On the other hand, *event* is not specified in Popolo yet, we use our own specification.
+Also, inclusion of *event* into API predated its specification in Popolo, therefore event properties slightly differs from those specified in Popolo.

 Parameters
 ==========